 Surrounding these glands is a basal membrane, and it is here that immature cells called sebocytes are formed.

-Once these cell becomes detached from the basal membrane, they begin to collect lipids, this it does as it begins its journey towards the centre of the sebaceous gland, until it is almost completely converted into lipids.
+Once these cells becomes detached from the basal membrane they begin to collect lipids, this it does as it begins its journey towards the centre of the sebaceous gland, until it is almost completely converted into lipids.

 Once full, the cell disintegrates and the lipids are expressed directly into the sebaceous gland, these secretions run up the hair shaft, through the sebaceous duct, coating the hair and the surface of the skin, mixing with other surface lipids.

 These surface lipids help to create an ecosystem for the acid mantle, thus forming the skin’s defence barrier.

 A large percentage of the lipids from the sebaceous glands are known as triglycerides.